bshoshany/thread-pool/README.md

 ### Enabling features

 The thread pool has some optional features, which are disabled by default to minimize overhead.
 They can be enabled by passing the appropriate template parameter to the `BS::thread_pool` class when creating the pool.
 The template parameter is a bitmask, so you can enable several features at once by combining them with the bitwise OR operator `|`.
-The bitmask flags are members of the `BS::tp` enumeration:
+The bitmask flags are members of the `BS::tp` enumeration class:

 * `BS::tp::priority` enables [task priority](#setting-task-priority).
 * `BS::tp::pause` enables [pausing the pool](#pausing-the-pool).